Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-04-21-how-to-spend-a-practical-48-winter-hours-in-trondheim.md

 <div class="article-text">

-Trondheim is a uniquely captivating city, wholly worthy of your visit.
-Especially in the summer months.
-With an appropriate budget and time.
+Trondheim is a uniquely captivating city, wholly worthy of your visit, especially, probably in the summer months, with an appropriate budget and time.
 You should enjoy all this city has to offer.
 From hiking to boat tours of majestic fjords and islands, take advantage of some of the best cycling infrastructure that Europe has to offer.
 ​<br/>

 And please eat all the food that I couldn't.